-The recognition of ARO is driven primarily by decommissioning costs associated with the existing Nuclear Units, as well as costs associated with potential closure of ash ponds related to the Coal Units in response to the final coal combustion residual (CCR) and effluent limitation guidelines (ELG) regulations (see Note 8, "Commitments and Contingencies - Environmental Regulation").
+The recognition of ARO is driven primarily by decommissioning costs associated with the existing Nuclear Units, as well as costs associated with plans to close ash ponds related to the Coal Units in response to the final coal combustion residual (CCR) and effluent limitation guidelines (ELG) regulations (see Note 8, "Commitments and Contingencies - Environmental Regulation").
 The most recent estimates pertaining to decommissioning costs were completed in 2018.
-Additional updates pertaining to coal ash ponds were also received in 2018.
+Additional updates pertaining to coal ash ponds were received in 2019.

-In accordance with GASB Statement No. 83, "Certain Asset Retirement Obligations" (Statement 83), which MEAG Power early adopted in 2018, as a minority owner (less than 50%) of applicable jointly owned generation facilities (see "footnote (1) below), MEAG Power uses the measurement produced by the nongovernmental minority owner that has operational responsibility for the generating units (ARO Measurement), to account for its ARO, which is included in non-current liabilities on the Balance Sheet.
+In accordance with GASB Statement No. 83, "Certain Asset Retirement Obligations" (Statement 83), as a minority owner (less than 50%) of applicable jointly owned generation facilities (see footnote (1) below), MEAG Power uses the measurement produced by the nongovernmental minority owner that has operational responsibility for the generating units (ARO Measurement), to account for its ARO, which is included in non-current liabilities on the Balance Sheet.